Cancer drugs A to Z list

 swelling of your arms and legs

-loss of ability to move your face (paralysis)
+not being able to move your face (paralysis)

 difficulty sleeping or getting to sleep